Support and training

 Apache OpenOffice provides a list of experienced partners you could consult.
 LibreOffice has an accreditation scheme, acknowledging certified developers and migration professionals, professional trainers and support professionals.

-If you want to develop a solution using open source but aren’t sure where to start you can:
+If you want to develop a solution using open source but are not sure where to start you can:

 - ask peers for advice and guidance